 Data Link Layer provides Error-free transfer of different categories of data frames.
-Ethernet is the most common Data-Link Protocol.
-Data-link Layer has two sub-layers.
-These layers are:
+It detects physical layer errors and corrects them.

 The MAC Sub Layer controls how a computer on the network gains access to the data and permission to transmit it.
 And it carries the physical address of each device on the network.

 The Logical Link Control (LLC) responsible for managing frames to upper and lower layers, Flow control mechanism and Error checking.

 Network Layer is the layer of logical addressing.
 This layer decides the logical address of the destination with IP addresses.
 By doing this, it connects different networks that use different medias each other.
 These addresses can be IPv4 address or IPv6 address.